All Things Stewart Mineral Springs

 There is a method to enjoying the rich mineral waters at this bohemian resort in thick woods near the base of Mount Shasta.

 It starts with a short, nearly scalding soak in one of 15 individual tubs in the bathhouse.
 [Ed.
-Actually, one adjusted water temp to liking, both hot and cold taps being mineral water.]
+Actually, one had option to adjust attendant's initial tub filling to one's precise liking, both hot and cold taps being mineral water, but some perhaps weren't told.]
 The therapeutic waters are so rich in earthly deposits that more than 10 minutes at a time can irritate the skin.
 Then on to the giant, wood-fired sauna for as long as you can stand it.
 And, finally, the dunk into the icy creek.

 Soak-sauna-swim.
 Repeat three times.